Dinner with Daughters

 "Suicide!"
 Rachel exclaimed, and Quinn gaped at her in alarm until she elaborated, "That's exactly what it's like!
 Suicide.
 I may as well be stepping into the lion's den, sailing down the river Styx, passing the point of no return, diving headfirst into the Chamber of Secrets, walking into Mordor, letting the Nothing swallow me who—"

-"Okay, whoa, whoa, Rach," the blonde intervened, half-amused, half-bewildered.
+"Okay, whoa, whoa, Rachel," Quinn intervened, half-amused, half-bewildered.
 "Too many pop culture references, okay?
 Slow down."
 She squeezed her hand comfortingly, the other going to stroke through her hair.
 "What makes you think it's like suicide?"

-"You do remember your parents, don't you?" the brunette replied, eyebrows shooting up.
+"You do remember your parents, don't you?"
+Rachel replied, eyebrows shooting up.
 "Half the reason I thought I had no chance with you was because you're the Super Christian Cheerleader, and you didn't exactly become that way by means of divine intervention."

 Quinn arched an eyebrow at the nickname, but let it go in favor of replying, "That was my father's influence.
 My mom is a lot more open-minded; she's been really supportive of me, and us.
 And I already told you she likes you."